a-wai/nanoTracer/README.md

 - `8` for an ECC88
 - `9` for an ECC99

-The measure is started by typing '#'.
+The measure is started by typing `#` in the serial terminal or pressing the hardware button connected to pin D2.
 The Arduino then outputs a list of measures of the form :

 `Vg = 20`